Nursing

 Nursing is a physically and mentally challenging occupation.
 Education related to this field is designed to prepare nurses for these challenges.
 Nursing students must be able to meet all established essential academic and clinical requirements to successfully complete the program.
 Persons with questions concerning qualifications are encouraged to contact the Health and Human Services office for individual consultation prior to formal application.

-The Vice President of Student Affairs is responsible for determining if reasonable accommodations can be identified and ensuring that accommodations are provided for OCCC students.
+The Vice President for Academic & Student Affairs is responsible for determining if reasonable accommodations can be identified and ensuring that accommodations are provided for OCCC students.
 These services are confidential and are separate from the nursing and college application processes.
-Early contact with the Vice President of Student Affairs will ensure that accommodations can be made available when students begin the program.
+Early contact with the Vice President for Academic & Student Affairs will ensure that accommodations can be made available when students begin the program.

 Articulation Agreements